flowr-analysis/flowr/README.md

     ```

-    Let's suppose we are interested only in the sum which is printed in line 11.
+    Let's suppose we are interested only in the `sum` which is printed in line 11.
     To get a slice for this, you can use the following command:

     ```shell
-    $ docker run -it --rm eagleoutice/flowr # or npm run flowr flowR repl using flowR v2.2.3, R v4.4.0 (r-shell engine) R> :slicer test/testfiles/example.R --criterion "11@sum"
+    $ docker run -it --rm eagleoutice/flowr # or npm run flowr flowR repl using flowR v2.2.4, R v4.4.0 (r-shell engine) R> :slicer test/testfiles/example.R --criterion "11@sum"
     ```